Michigan to Texas Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-When you book your shipment, simply provide us with your pickup address in Michigan and your delivery address in Texas.
-Our assigned carrier will coordinate with you to schedule both pickup and delivery at these exact locations whenever possible.
+Here’s how it works: when you book your shipment, simply provide your preferred pickup address in Michigan and your delivery address in Texas.
+Your assigned carrier will come directly to you and deliver your car as close to your door as possible.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.